dfm/george/docs/user/kernels.rst

 The standard kernels fall into the following categories:

 1. :ref:`basic-kernels` — trivial (constant or parameterless) functions,
-2. :ref:`radial-kernels` — functions that depend only on the radial distance between points in some user-defined metric, and
+2. :ref:`stationary-kernels` — functions that depend only on the radial distance between points in some user-defined metric, and
 3. :ref:`periodic-kernels` — exactly period functions that, when combined with a radial kernel, can model quasi-periodic signals.